Comparing the rankings obtained from two biodiversity indices: the Fair Proportion Index and the Shapley Value: Preliminaries

 \begin{example} Consider Figure \ref{fig:1}, which depicts trees $T^r$ and $T^u$ on taxon set $X=\{A,B,C,D\}$.
 Note that here, $T^u$ is the tree you get by suppressing the root of $T^r$.
 Now consider the highlighted subset $S=\{A,B\}\subseteq X$.
 The phylogenetic diversity of $S$ can be calculated as follows: $PD^r(S)=1+1+1+1=4$, and $PD^u(S)=1+1=2$.
 The difference between the two definitions of diversity can be explained by the path of length 2 connecting $S$ with the root, which is disregarded in the unrooted case. \end{example}

-One more concept we need before we can turn our attention to diversity prioritization indices is the concept of a {\em ranking}.
-Here, a ranking $r$ is just an ordered list with $n = |X|$ entries which contains all elements of $X$.
-Let $x,y \in X$.
-We say that a function $f:X \rightarrow \mathbb{R}$ induces the ranking $r_f$, if the position of $x$ in $r_f$ is smaller than the position of $y$ precisely if $f(x) \geq f(y)$.
-So a ranking simply orders the elements of $X$ in decreasing order according to the function $f$ under consideration.
+One more concept we need before we can turn our attention to diversity prioritization indices is the concept of a \emph{ranking}.
+Here, a ranking $r$ is just an assignment of ranking numbers to the elements of $X$, where for any pair of taxa $x,y \in X$, $x$ either receives a higher or lower ranking number than $y$ or the ranking numbers of $x$ and $y$ are equal (we then call $x$ and $y$ tied).
+We say that a function $f:X \rightarrow \mathbb{R}$ induces a ranking $r_f$ if the ranking number of $x$ in $r_f$ is smaller than the ranking number of $y$ precisely if $f(x) > f(y)$.
+If $f(x)=f(y)$ for some $x \neq y$, $x$ and $y$ receive the same ranking number.